Faculty of Medicine

 - MBChB (Bachelor of Medicine, Bachelor of Surgery) is awarded to students on the four-year Scottish Graduate Entry Medicine (ScotGEM) programme.
 This is a joint programme run by the universities of St Andrews and Dundee and the health boards in Fife and Tayside.
 In addition, this programme is run in collaboration with NHS Highland, NHS Dumfries and Galloway, and the University of Highlands and Islands.

-ScotGEM is subject to approval by the General Medical Council, and the process for accreditation has started.
-You should be aware that this process may not be complete before the first cohort of students is matriculated but is expected prior to graduation of the first cohort of students in September 2022.
+ScotGEM is subject to approval by the General Medical Council, and the process for accreditation is well underway.
+You should be aware that this process is expected to be completed prior to graduation of the first cohort of students in September 2022.

 ScotGEM is intended to be awarded on a joint basis by the universities of St Andrews and Dundee; however, any joint degree is subject to agreement and statutory approval which is not guaranteed.